directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson25.md

 {{<card header="**1st script**">}}
 The photo shows a young boy brushing his teeth in the bathroom, with his mother holding him. <br/>
-The boy, dressed in a blue and white pinstriped short-sleeved babygrow, holds a dark orange toothbrush in his right hand, pressing it against his front teeth, and smiling confidently at the camera. <br/>
+The boy, dressed in a blue and white pinstriped short-sleeved pajamas, holds a dark orange toothbrush in his right hand, pressing it against his front teeth, and smiling confidently at the camera. <br/>
 His mother, in a white blouse, squats beside him on his right, embracing his lower chest and appearing to offer him brushing advice while smiling. <br/>
 Upon closer inspection, you can see rings on both of her ring fingers.<br/>
 The explanation will be long, so I'll break here.<br/>